 Nationals of EU- and non-EU countries

 The Ministry of Education website provides detailed information about the application requirements for nationals of EU- and non-EU countries .
 Check this site for the latest announcements, guidelines, and application forms.
-The guidelines (in Greek and English) for the latest available year (2015-16), including a detailed list of the documents and forms required, are also available here (pdf).

 Note: The language of instruction for undergraduate courses is Greek.

 International candidates who have not graduated from a Greek or Cypriot high school (Lykeio) must have a certificate of proficiency in the Greek language before enrolling in the selected School or Department.

 Examinations for the Greek language certificate are held twice a year around May and September in ATHENS, at the Modern Greek Language Centre of the University of Athens, and also in June and October in THESSALONIKI, at the School of Modern Greek Language of the Aristotle University of Thessaloniki.
 Alternatively, the candidate should hold a 3rd level or higher-level certificate issued by the Greek Language Centre.